Find out about what we have been doing recently and learn about some of our discoveries.

 Park and Garden Surveys in Wiltshire

-We have recently become custodians of the records of The Wiltshire Gardens Trust (WGT).
+We have become custodians of the records of The Wiltshire Gardens Trust (WGT).
 Material is held alongside ours, available to view.
 WGT members have been researching and recording gardens for their design and planting since 1986.
 Records contain park and garden surveys as well as all kinds of information relating to a building’s site.
 To find out about a specific garden, please contact us or the WGT.

 Drop in to see us at Beechcroft Community Library, Swindon

-We have recently acquired a table display at Beechcroft Community Library in Stratton St Margaret where we will be providing information and selling books, most at discounted prices.
+We have acquired a table display at Beechcroft Community Library in Stratton St Margaret where we will be providing information and selling books, most at discounted prices.
 Sales proceeds are divided between WBR and the new community facility run by volunteers.
 WBR specialist draughtsman Clive Carter will be available most Tuesdays.
 He will be delighted to see you.
 If you have any questions about Wiltshire or Swindon buildings and cannot make it to the Chippenham office pop in.